 with verses 23-26.

-Regarding those who like to be controversial, who
+was Paul’s complaint regarding those who like to be controversial, who

 the presence of God not to wrangle about words.
-For contentious people debating
+For contentious people, debating

 present yourself approved to God as a workman, who does not need to be ashamed,